AI Search and Local SEO: How Google Business Profiles Influence Visibility

 Your service descriptions should include:

-• A clear explanation of what the service includes
+- A clear explanation of what the service includes

-• City or location references (especially if you serve multiple areas)
+- City or location references (especially if you serve multiple areas)

-• Simple, specific language that mirrors how customers search
+- Simple, specific language that mirrors how customers search

-• Details that distinguish this service from others you offer
+- Details that distinguish this service from others you offer

+These descriptions often appear directly in local results and give people a fast snapshot of what you actually handle.
 If your descriptions are vague or copied from your website, Google is less likely to feature your business.
-But if they’re clear and specific, they give both searchers and AI the information they need.
+When they are clear and specific, they give both searchers and AI the information they need and make it easier to see which jobs you are the best fit for.

 3. Build Reviews